-3.1.1 This chapter provides general requirements on the quality management system related to AIM processes.

-Note: Detailed guidance can be found in the Manual on the Quality Management System for Aeronautical Information Management (Doc 9839).

-- 3.1.2 The general requirements for a QMS shall be to: - (a) develop a quality manual that includes the scope of a quality management system as applied to AIM processes; - (b) identify the processes needed for the QMS; - (c) determine the sequence and interaction of these processes; - (d) determine criteria and methods required to ensure the effective operation and control of these processes; - (e) ensure the availability of information necessary to support the operation and monitoring of these processes; - (f) measure, monitor and analyse these processes, and implement action necessary to achieve planned results and continual improvement; and - (g) maintain appropriate records that are necessary to provide confidence of conformity of the processes and resulting product. - 3.1.3 In the framework of the quality management system, a user feedback system shall be defined and implemented. - Note 1: Quality management may be provided by a single quality management system or a series of quality management systems. - Note 2: International Organization for Standardization (ISO) 9000 series of quality assurance standards provide a basic framework for the development of a quality assurance programme. - Note 3: Formal arrangements concerning data quality between originator and distributor and between distributor and next intended user may be used to manage the aeronautical information data chain. - Note 4: Guidance material concerning training methodology to ensure the competency of personnel is contained in the Aeronautical Information Management Training Development Manual (Doc 9991).
+- Note 1: This chapter provides general requirements on the quality management system related to AIM processes. - Note 2: Detailed guidance can be found in the Manual on the Quality Management System for Aeronautical Information Management (Doc 9839). - 3.1.1 The general requirements for a QMS shall be to: - a) develop a quality manual that includes the scope of a quality management system as applied to AIM processes; - b) identify the processes needed for the QMS; - c) determine the sequence and interaction of these processes; - d) determine criteria and methods required to ensure the effective operation and control of these processes; - e) ensure the availability of information necessary to support the operation and monitoring of these processes; - f) measure, monitor and analyse these processes, and implement action necessary to achieve planned results and continual improvement; and - g) maintain appropriate records that are necessary to provide confidence of conformity of the processes and resulting product. - 3.1.2 In the framework of the quality management system, a user feedback system shall be defined and implemented. - Note 1: Quality management may be provided by a single QMS or a series of QMS. - Note 2: International Organization for Standardization (ISO) 9000 series of quality assurance standards provide a basic framework for the development of a quality assurance programme. - Note 3: Formal arrangements concerning data quality between the originator and the AIM and between AIM and next intended user may be used to manage the aeronautical information data chain. - Note 4: Guidance material concerning training methodology to ensure the competency of personnel is contained in the AIM Training Development Manual (Doc 9991).

-4. Chapter 4 - AERONAUTICAL DATA REQUIREMENTS
+Chapter 4 - AERONAUTICAL DATA REQUIREMENTS